 Miljenko Turk also has a broad concert repertoire.
 He has performed several times in the Kölner Philharmonie, the Munich Gasteig and the Düsseldorf Tonhalle.
 He gave guest performances with the Radio Filharmonisch Orkest at the Concertgebouw Amsterdam and at the Tivoli Vredenburg in Utrecht and took part in the premiere of Torsten Rasch’s “Orchesterlied” after a text by Thomas Brasch at the Fruchthalle in Kaiserslautern.
 Together with the NDR Symphony Orchestra he was a guest at the Laeiszhalle in Hamburg.
 Miljenko Turk also sang at the Frankfurt/Main Opera, for the Tongyeong International Music Foundation in South Korea, at the Freiburg Theatre, at the Staatstheater Darmstadt and at the Jennersdorf Festival Summer (jOpera) in Burgenland.
 With Maestro Valery Gergiev and the Munich Philharmonic, Miljenko Turk was performing a concert production of Wagner’s Tristan und Isolde (2nd Act) again at the Munich Gasteig, the Festspielhaus Baden Baden and the Elbphilharmonie Hamburg.

 He also loves the Lied (among others he was a master student of Fischer-Dieskau) and Chancon as well as modern operas.
-After appearances at the Cologne and Heidelberg operas, the Dresden Semperoper, the Concertgebouw Amsterdam and the Tongyeong Music Festival with Wolfgang Rihm’s Jakob Lenz and Die Eroberung von Mexico, Peter Ruzicka’s Celan and Benjamin, Johannes Maria Staud’s Die Antilope, Bernd Alois Zimmermann’s Die Soldaten, Mauricio Kagel’s Mare Nostrum and I-Sang Yun’s Der Traum des Liu-Tung, he has long established himself as an expert on modern opera.
+After appearances at the Cologne and Heidelberg operas, the Dresden Semperoper, the Concertgebouw Amsterdam, the Tongyeong Music Festival and collaboration with the Ensemble Modern with Wolfgang Rihm’s Jakob Lenz and Die Eroberung von Mexico, Peter Ruzicka’s Celan and Benjamin, Johannes Maria Staud’s Die Antilope, Bernd Alois Zimmermann’s Die Soldaten, Mauricio Kagel’s Mare Nostrum, I-Sang Yun’s Der Traum des Liu-Tung and Salvatore Sciarrinos Quaderno di strada (12 canti e un proverbio per baritono e strumenti) he has long established himself as an expert on modern opera.

 Miljenko Turk is very committed to the dissemination of music through direct contact with students and enjoys a young audience.
 As a appreciate lecturer, he passes on his knowledge and experience to young singers.
 His expertise is also in demand as a jury member.